steliosk98/LinkedIn-Zip-Solver/README.md

 5. Drag through adjacent cells to record the route.
 6. Click `Path Drawn` to lock and save it.
 7. Open the target page and click `Solve`.

+### Auto-fill from zipgameonline.com

+Instead of steps 2–6, click `Use today's answer`.
+The popup fetches the answers page, extracts the SVG polyline for today's puzzle, and converts it into the same `{startPoint, moves, gridSize}` shape used by manual capture.
+The route lands locked, so you can go straight to `Solve`.
+If the page is unreachable or its markup changes, the feedback area surfaces the error and your previous path is left untouched until the auto-fill succeeds.

 The extension stores one active path in `chrome.storage.local`: